hellosign/hellosign-dotnet-sdk/docs/TeamApi.md

 Add User to Team

 Invites a user (specified using the `email_address` parameter) to your Team.
-If the user does not currently have a HelloSign Account, a new one will be created for them.
+If the user does not currently have a Dropbox Sign Account, a new one will be created for them.
 If a user is already a part of another Team, a `team_invite_failed` error will be returned.

 ### Example
 ```csharp